PNM Resources (NYSE:PNM) Issues FY 2022 Earnings Guidance

-PNM Resources (NYSE:PNM – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $2.500-$2.600 for the period, compared to the Thomson Reuters consensus estimate of $2.670.
+PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $2.500-$2.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.670.
 The company issued revenue guidance of -.PNM Resources also updated its FY 2021 guidance to $2.450-$2.450 EPS.

-Several research firms recently issued reports on PNM.
-Mizuho boosted their target price on shares of PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research note on Wednesday, February 9th.
-StockNews.com raised shares of PNM Resources from a hold rating to a buy rating in a report on Monday, February 28th.
-Barclays dropped their price objective on shares of PNM Resources from $50.00 to $45.00 and set an underweight rating for the company in a report on Friday, December 10th.
-They noted that the move was a valuation call.
-Finally, Wells Fargo & Company raised shares of PNM Resources from an equal weight rating to an overweight rating and set a $50.00 price objective for the company in a report on Monday, December 13th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $49.33.

 PNM Resources, Inc operates as an investor-owned holding company, which provides electricity and electric services in New Mexico and Texas.
 It operates through the following segments: Public Service Company of New Mexico (PNM), Texas-New Mexico Power Company (TNMP), and Corporate and Other.
 The PNM segment includes the retail electric utility operations of the company.